core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As discussed in Section 6.2.3 of {{I-D.dijk-core-groupcomm-bis}}, Group OSCORE addresses security attacks against CoAP listed in Sections 11.2-11.6 of {{RFC7252}}, especially when mounted over IP multicast.

-The rest of this section first discusses how aspects covered in the security considerations of OSCORE (Section 12 of {{I-D.ietf-core-object-security}}) relate to Group OSCORE, and further discusses new additional security aspects to be taken into account.
+The rest of this section first discusses security aspects to be taken into account when using Group OSCORE.
+Then it goes through aspects covered in the security considerations of OSCORE (Section 12 of {{I-D.ietf-core-object-security}}), and discusses how they hold when Group OSCORE is used.

 ## Group-level Security {#ssec-group-level-security}